 Sepsis is a life threatening condition that arises when the body responds to an infection in its own tissues or organs.
 The infection can start in any part of the body and can be localised or widespread.
 If it is not recognised at an early enough stage and treated accordingly then it can lead to shock, multiple organ failure, long-term tissue damage and potentially death.

-The UK Sepsis Trust reports that every year in the UK there are 150,000 cases of sepsis which result in 44,000 deaths.
-Maternal sepsis alone accounts for the primary cause of death following childbirth.
+The UK Sepsis Trust reports that every year in the UK there are over 250,000 cases of sepsis which result at least 46,000 deaths, and possibly as many as 67,000.
+Sepsis affects 25,000 children each year.
+While maternal sepsis alone accounts for the primary cause of death following childbirth.

 Sepsis is a serious condition that can initially look like flu, gastroenteritis or a chest infection and patients often experience one of the following symptoms: